bnb-chain/bsc/README.md

 ### Programmatically interfacing `geth` nodes

-As a developer, sooner rather than later you'll want to start interacting with `geth` and the BNB Smart Chain network via your own programs and not manually through the console.
-To aid this, `geth` has built-in support for a JSON-RPC based APIs ([standard APIs](https://eth.wiki/json-rpc/API) and [`geth` specific APIs](https://geth.ethereum.org/docs/rpc/server)).
+As a developer, sooner rather than later you'll want to start interacting with `geth` and the BSC network via your own programs and not manually through the console.
+To aid this, `geth` has built-in support for a JSON-RPC based APIs ([standard APIs](https://ethereum.github.io/execution-apis/api-documentation/) and [`geth` specific APIs](https://geth.ethereum.org/docs/rpc/server)).
 These can be exposed via HTTP, WebSockets and IPC (UNIX sockets on UNIX based platforms, and named pipes on Windows).